rayv156/myPortfolio/markdown/codingchallenge0113.md

 - ##### - Getting Right Into It

 Some of these were quite simple but it was cool to take a look at some of the other solutions once I was done to see how I could improve.
-I won't go step by step as I have in some of my other posts but I'll just walk through the highlight of the challenges.
+I won't go step by step as I have in some of my other posts but I'll just walk through the highlights of the challenges.

 ***